Enable FileVault

 How Do I Enable FileVault

-Enabling FileVault is a one‑time setup process that you can complete in a few minutes, although the initial encryption process may take longer in the background:
+Turning on FileVault is a one-time setup that takes just a few minutes.
+The initial encryption might take longer in the background

-1. Sign in to your Mac using an administrator account.
-If you normally use a standard account, log into an admin profile instead or temporarily promote your account before you begin.
+1 - Sign in to your Mac using an administrator account.
+If you normally use a standard account, log into an admin profile or temporarily change your account before starting.